The Basics: Location, Time, & Kids

-**Note: New Tradition Elementary and SFUSD are not affiliated with or sponsors of Citizens Church.
+**Note: CIS at De Avila and SFUSD are not affiliated with or sponsors of Citizens Church.

 How to Get Here

-If you're taking public transit, we are closest to the 5, 21, 33, and the 43.
-Lyft and Uber rides are always close by, too.
+If you're taking public transit, we are closest to the 6, 7, 43, 37, and the N. Lyft and Uber rides are always close by, too.

 What can I expect?